 A possible factor is the CME radial speed.
-By comparing the deflection rate of these data points with the CME radial speed (derived from the height-time plot, see Figure 3(a) for example), we found that the speeds of the data points ' \triangle ' are bigger than those of the data points ' \Box '.
+By comparing the deflection rate of these data points with the CME radial speed (derived from heighttime plot, see Fig. 3(a) for example), we found that the speeds of the data points ' $\triangle$ ' are bigger than those of the data points ' $\Box$ '.
 For all the other data points, Figure 16(c) shows the deflection rate as a function of the CME radial speed.
-A weak anti-correlation is found between the deflection rate and the speed.
+A weak anticorrelation could be found between the deflection rate and the speed.
 The data points with a higher speed generally experience a slower deflection, i.e., the faster a CME moves outward, the smaller is the deflection rate.